PSDI-UK/aiida-gromacs/docs/source/user_guide/api_interface.rst

     # Doing this brings with it full validation for parameters based on the specific functionality.
     EditconfParameters = DataFactory('gromacs.editconf')

-    # Now you can provide the commandline flags you would normally give to the gromacs execs.
+    # Now you can provide the commandline flags you would normally give to the gromacs executables.
     parameters = EditconfParameters({'center': '0',
                                     'd': '1.0',
                                     'bt': 'cubic',